If you’re looking for a walk in the woods, head to Winchester in northwestern Vilas County for a true Northwoods experience.

-Winchester is home to several state natural areas—areas that feature outstanding examples of Wisconsin’s natural landscape.
+Winchester is home to several state natural areas—areas that feature outstanding examples of northern Wisconsin’s natural landscape.
 Generally, these areas (managed by the Department of Natural Resources) have few or no developed facilities.
 Some may have parking areas or access lanes, but accessibility can be dependent on weather conditions.

 State natural areas can accommodate low-impact activities like hiking, fishing and birdwatching, as well as winter activities like snowshoeing and cross-country skiing.
 Hiking trails may be rustic, nonexistent or consist of undeveloped footpaths, making the state natural areas a unique and fun place to go exploring.
 A GPS unit may be useful for exploring larger state natural areas.